 - For each regional workshop, NNPHL will prioritize applicants from the corresponding region.
-For NNPHL.4, which is a global workshop, the in-person leadership training will be held in County Dublin, Ireland.
-NNPHL will accept applications from humanitarians working throughout the world.
 Please read the Eligibility Requirements above and ensure that you meet the criteria before applying.
 For more information about NNPHL’s eligibility requirements, please see the FAQ.

 How do I apply to NNPHL?

 Please visit the NNPHL Application page for any upcoming opportunities.

 Costs required to participate in the regionally-based, NNPHL leadership training courses (i.e., course fees, round-trip flight to the in-person training location, accommodation and meals during the in-person training only) will be covered by NNPHL.